CN-TU/pysdoclust-stream/evaluation_tests/README.md

 ## Docker

-Experiments can be run using Docker:
+Experiments can also be replicated by using Docker:

         sudo docker run --rm -v $(pwd)/results:/usr/src/app/results fiv5/sdostreamclust